 Cons: Intake design is harder than it looks for two object shapes.
 Sensor logic adds programming complexity.

 Sections 2 and 3 unpack each architecture with build details.
-Sections 4–6 cover the cross-cutting design problems (cup orientation, sensors, build sequence) that affect all three.
+Sections 4–6 cover the cross-cutting design problems (cup orientation, sensors, build sequence) that affect all four.

 What This Deep Dive Covers